shkherad/rails-activerecord-many-to-many/README.md

 **Run the server**

 ```
-rails server
+rails s
 ```
 ## Code Along: Use ActiveModel Serializer to create the JSON Representation.

 We typically want to have more control over the API.
-For example, we don't want to show the created_at and updated_at attributes for each model.
+For example, we don't want to show the `created_at` and `updated_at` attributes for each model.
+Or we may want to create an attribute that doesn't exist on a Model.

 The most common way to do this in a Rails API is to use the [ActiveModel Serializer](https://github.com/rails-api/active_model_serializers/tree/0-9-stable) gem.

+*Note, we are using the version 0.9 of this gem.
+Not the latest version as there were problems with the latest version.*

-This will create a class for each resource that will determine the *representation* of the resource.
+ActiveModel Serializer (AMS) will create a class for each resource, Movie and Review.
+This class will determine the *JSON representation* of the resource.

 **Add this to the Gemfile, and bundle install.**

+This will get version 0.9.3 of this gem.

 ```
 gem 'active_model_serializers'